 The DocSend Chrome extension puts DocSend right inside your browser.
-And if you use Gmail for email, it also puts DocSend right inside your email compose window.
-You can create links on the fly using the extension.
+And if you use Gmail, it also puts DocSend right inside your email compose window.
+You can upload documents and create links on the fly using the extension.
 Here's how it works:

-The link settings tie back closely to the link creation settings in the DocSend UI.
-If you'd like anyone after your first viewer to be asked for their email address in order to view your document, go ahead and check Require email to view.
-By requiring an email to view, your first viewer will not be prompted for their email address - since we know through Gmail who we are sending to.
-If you do not require an email, we'll still give you other relevant information on your visitor including viewing stats, operating system and location.
+The link settings match the link creation settings in the DocSend UI.
+If you are sending to one recipient using the extension, and require email address to view, your first viewer will not be prompted for their email address - since we know through Outlook who you are sending to.
+However, anyone after your first visitor will be asked for their email address in order to view your link.
+If you do not require an email address to view, we'll still give you other relevant information on visitors including viewing stats, operating system, and location.